How to Effectively Track Your Marketing Expenses

 A marketing expense is a marketing expense, right?
 In the sense that they all hit your budget, yes.
 In most other respects, not really.

-The team dinner check, the hotel block-booking for a trade show, the rush print job for the key customer visit, the dreaded expense that’s transferred in from another department, the CRM subscription…different types of expenses have very different life cycles.
-Some of them you can – and should – plan for.
-Some you need to know will happen anyway and accommodate in your planning.
+The team dinner check, the hotel block-booking for a trade show, the rush print job for the key customer visit, the dreaded expense that’s transferred in from another department, the CRM subscription.
+Different types of expenses have very different lifecycles.
+Some of them you can (and should) plan for, and you will need to account for them in your financial planning.

 A marketing expense is the amount of money spent in promoting, advertising, or marketing a business and its products, services, or solutions.
 These expenses are costs that directly contribute to the performance of marketing activities and overall efforts.

-In today’s age, expenses can cover everything from digital and social media advertising to marketing automation platforms.
-Here is a breakdown of how marketing expenses are categorized:
+Today’s expenses cover everything from digital and social media advertising to marketing automation platforms.
+Here is a breakdown of how marketing expenses are typically categorized:

 1. Salaries, benefits, and other costs for marketing employees